microsoft/SparseSC/docs/dev_notes.md

 Use `(n)make htmldocs` and an index HTML file is madeat `docs/build/html/index.html`.

 To build a mini-RTD environment to test building docs:
-1) You can make a new environment with Python 3.7
+1) You can make a new environment with Python 3.7 (`conda create -n SparseSC_37_rtd python=3.7`)
-2) update `pip`
+2) update `pip` (likely fine).
-3) `pip install --upgrade --no-cache-dir -r docs/rtd_base.txt`
+3) `pip install --upgrade --no-cache-dir -r docs/rtd-base.txt` .
+This file is loosely kept in sync by looking at the install commands on the rtd run.
-4) `pip install --exists-action=w --no-cache-dir -r docs/rtd-requirements.txt`

-There are some errors from our setup that aren't present in RTD (they use Python 3.7 and a pip environment with the latest packages).
+4) `pip install --exists-action=w --no-cache-dir -r docs/rtd-requirements.txt` .
+This file doesn't list the full environment versions because that causes headaches when the rtd base environment got updated.
+It downgrades Sphinx to a known good version that allows markdown files to have math in code quotes (there might be higher ones that also work, didn't try).

 ## Running examples
 The Jupyter notebooks require `matplotlib`, `jupyter`, and `notebook`.